 Princeton honors exceptional secondary school teachers

-Princeton University will honor four outstanding New Jersey secondary school teachers at its 2009 Commencement on Tuesday, June 2.
+Princeton University will honor four exceptional New Jersey secondary school teachers at its 2011 Commencement on Tuesday, May 31.

-The staff of the Program in Teacher Preparation selected 10 finalists, each of whom was visited at work by an observer.
-Finalists were selected by a committee chaired by Dean of the College Nancy Malkiel and including Webb, two Princeton professors and two external education professionals.
+The staff of the Program in Teacher Preparation selected 11 finalists, each of whom was visited at work by an observer.
+Finalists were selected by a committee that was chaired by Dean of the College Nancy Malkiel and included Campisano, two Princeton professors and two external education professionals.

 Princeton has honored secondary school teachers since 1959.
 The University received an anonymous gift from an alumnus to establish the program.